Sheebah Karungi: Career

 She held Nkwatako Concert in 2016 and Omwoyo Concert in 2018 at Hotel Africana in Kampala.
 Both concerts were organized by her management, Team No Sleep.
 Omwoyo Concert was choreographed by Cathy Patra who has choreographed and appeared in most of her videos.
 On her second concert, Omwoyo, Sheebah was criticized for her low vocal ability as a live performer.

 Sheebah is also a business woman.
 Under her Sheebah Investments program, she has opened a number of businesses around Kampala including The Red Bar, Red Events (co-owned with dancer Cathy Patra), a hair extension business called Sheebah by Natna, Natna Hair Founder Sina Tsegazeab and others.

 Sexual harassment

-Sheebah Karungi shared a video of herself on her social media platforms in which she described of a man who had armed bodyguards sexually harassed her before a performance.
+Sheebah Karungi shared a video of herself on her social media platforms in which she described how a man who had armed bodyguards sexually harassed her before a performance.
 She stated that he had acted inappropriately in front of her team before she stepped on stage during one of her performances.